sger/flux/docs/proposals/0114_aether_perceus_completion_plan.md

 - higher-order recursive false negatives continue to fall after post-M precision work
 - maintained fixtures with actual `Reuse` / `DropSpecialized` coverage continue to grow
 - the Aether benchmark corpus grows toward Koka-style FIP/FBIP coverage with explicit Core-shape assertions
+- forwarding/wrapper reuse gaps relative to Koka continue to shrink
+- performance evidence exists for Aether-specific wins on maintained workloads, not only backend-to-backend timing comparisons
 - precision improvements do not reintroduce backend parity regressions
 - proposal 0084 can be updated from "partially implemented" to a status that accurately reflects Koka-comparable Aether maturity